robenkleene/design-references/blender/blender-dispersion.md

 11. Connect the "Value" output socket of the "Math" node to the "IOR" input socket of the top "Glass BSDF" node (red).
 12. Repeat steps 9-11, but set the "Math" node to subtract, and connect the output socket to the "IOR" input socket of the blue "Glass BSDF".

 After this is setup, exit the Node Group and play with the IOR and Dispersion settings of the Node Group's node.
+IOR of `1.450` and Dispersion of `0.050` is good.